\'Etale cohomology of rank one $\ell$-adic local systems in positive characteristic: Jumping loci and generic vanishing

 \begin{proof}[Proof of Theorem~\ref{thm.jump}] For simplicity of notation we stick to part (1), as part (2) is proved almost verbatim the same way.
 By the same technique as in the proof of Hard Lefschetz in Section~\ref{sec:HL}, we can assume that $F$ is the algebraic closure of a finite field $F_0$ and that the scheme $X$ descends to a scheme $X_0$ of finite type over $F_0$.
 By the arithmeticity condition on $\sF$, after replacing $F_0$ by a finite extension, for any $\sigma\in {\Gal}(F/F_0)$ we have $\sF \simeq \sigma (\sF)\in D^b_c(X ,\QQl )$.
 Without loss of generality we can assume that $\pi$ is the $\ell$-adic completion of $\pi_1^{\rm ab}(X)$ modulo torsion.
 Then $ {\Gal}(F /F_0)$ acts on $\pi$.
 It follows that $\Sigma^i(\sF,j)$ is stabilized by any $\sigma \in {\Gal}(F/F_0)$ for $i,j\in \Z$.
 We claim that we can apply Theorem~\ref{main.thm} with $\sigma\in {\Gal}(F /F_0)$ the Frobenius, to see that $\Sigma^i(\sF,j)$ is quasi-linear.
 For this we have to see that the Frobenius $\sigma$ acts semi-simply on $\pi\otimes\Q_\ell$.

+We may assume that $X$ has dimension $\ge 1$.
 Choose a regular closed subscheme $Y\hookrightarrow X$ of dimension one such that the composition $\pi_1(Y)\to\pi_1(X)\to\pi$ is surjective, for example by using~\cite[App.~C]{Dri12}.
-By~\cite[Ann.~II]{Ser58} the surjection induced by the Albanese map $\pi_1(Y)\to T_\ell( {\rm Alb}(Y))$ identifies $\pi\otimes_{\Z_\ell}\Q_\ell$ with a quotient of the Tate module of the torus part or of the abelian part of $V_\ell( {\rm Alb}(Y))$.
+By~\cite[Ann.~II]{Ser58} the Albanese map $\pi_1(Y)\to T_\ell( {\rm Alb}(Y))$ identifies $T_\ell( {\rm Alb}(Y))$ with the $\ell$-adic completion of $\pi_1(Y)$ modulo the torsion subgroup.
+So $\pi\otimes_{\Z_\ell}\Q_\ell$ is isomorphic to a quotient of the torus part or of the abelian part of the Tate module $V_\ell( {\rm Alb}(Y))$.
 By Tate~\cite[Thm.~2]{Tat66} the Frobenius action on the Tate module of an abelian variety is semi-simple.
 The Frobenius action on the Tate module of the torus is a scalar multiplication after replacing $F_0$ by a finite extension.
 This finishes the proof.

 \end{proof}